 What happens to it?

-Aluminum Cans – back on the shelf again as new cans within six weeks.
+Aluminum Cans – Cans end up back on the shelf as new cans within six weeks!
 It takes 95% less energy to manufacture a can from recycled aluminum than it does to make it from brand new material.

-Plastic Bottles – Turned into new bottles and buckets using about a third less energy than manufacturing new plastic.
+Plastic Bottles – These are turned into new bottles and buckets using about a third less energy than manufacturing new plastic.

-Glass – Used in the manufacturing of a variety of things such as fibreglass insulation and sandblasting material.
+Glass – This is used in the manufacturing of a variety of things such as fibreglass insulation and sandblasting material.

 Drink Boxes and Cartons – Polycoat containers are hydra-pulped and turned into tissue paper and cardboard boxes.